 Coffee is extremely important to the Honduran economy, comprising around 10% of GDP, and benefiting approximately 120,000 families.
-During harvest, the coffee industry employs 1 million people meaning that about 20% of the country’s population depends on coffee for their livelihood.
-There are grand estates with more than 100 years of production history, and at the same time coffee producer co-ops utilizing the latest equipment.
+During the harvest season, the coffee industry employs 1 million people; meaning that about 20% of the country’s population depends on coffee for their livelihood.
+There are grand estate farms with more than 100 years of production history, small-scale farmers, and at the same time coffee producer co-ops utilizing the latest equipment.
 From professional agronomists to small-scale farmers, everyone is bringing their own skills, ideas and creativity to the table.
 Traditions, innovation, and modern technology live side by side on these farms.
+We offer coffee farm tours as part of a Honduras Highlights trip, or we can organize a multi-day coffee trip that includes coffee farm tours, tastings, and farmer meet & greets.
+A visit to the coffee growing regions of Honduras is an experience for all your senses!
+Learn more HERE.

 There is growing recognition that Honduran “cacao fino” is one of the finest in the world.
 It is no surprise then that archaeologists have uncovered proof of ancient cacao farming in Honduras.
 In Mesoamerican cultures, like the Mayan, cacao seeds were used as currency, and this fact is depicted in many sculptures in the Copan Valley.
-Cacao was an important part of the Mayan culture, so, naturally it is highlighted in our itineraries, specifically those that feature Copan; where you can enjoy a refreshing traditional-style cacao beverage.
-We also visit small-scale cocoa producers in the rain forest near La Ceiba, to taste their chocolate bars and cacao liqueur.
+Money growing on trees, literally.
+Cacao was an important part of the Mayan culture, so, naturally it is highlighted in our itineraries, specifically those that feature Copan, where you can enjoy a refreshing traditional-style cacao beverage.
+We also visit small-scale cocoa producers in the rain forest near La Ceiba and the Lake Yojoa region, to learn about making artisan chocolate, taste their chocolate bars, and indulge in delicious cacao liqueur.
+A cacao and chocolate tour is a delicious travel experience.

 An abundance of ecosystems (tropical rain forests, mangrove-lined lagoons, cloud forests, and tropical rivers) mean that beaches are only the beginning.
 Nature enthusiasts and outdoor explorers are spoiled for choice.
 Enjoy a boat ride in the Caribbean Sea, or kayak through mangrove lined channels.
 Master traditional hand line fishing, or fly thru the tree tops on a zip line.
 Hike through the jungle, up hillsides and along riverbanks for one day or several.
 Spot rare birds you’ve only ever seen on nature documentaries or swim with tropical fish on a river snorkelling expedition or in the best preserved coral reef in the world.